ChuanxinZhai/CAN304-Computer-Systems-Security/README.md

 According to the task sheet, this assessment is separated into three parts.
 The **Codes** dictionery contributes to the _Design and implementation_ part (40%).
 The **Slides_Presentation.pptx** file contributes to the _Presentation_ part (30%).
 And for the _Quality of report_ part (30%), considering the duplicate checking rate and the content's privacy, this report file won't be uploaded to the Github.

-It is only a demonstration and do not copy the codes, which behaviour will lead to **Academic Integrity**.
+It is only a demonstration for you to reference and do not copy the codes, which behaviour will lead to **Academic Integrity**.

 # Codes guidance
 For the guidance, you can read the guidance.md file in the Codes dictionery.